-It is a great pleasure of mine having an opportunity to congratulate the true Christmas, the Vedic Christmas, to all my dear friends, colleges, and readers.
+It is a great pleasure of mine to have an opportunity to congratulate the true Christmas, the Vedic Christmas, to all my dear friends, colleges, and readers.
 Indeed, finally, we can say to our dear ones …

 THE KINGDOM OF HEAVEN IS WITHIN YOU,

 AND WHOSOEVER SHALL KNOW HIMSELF SHALL FIND IT.